 When patients are resistant to the two most powerful first-line antibiotics (rifampicin and isoniazid), they are considered to have multi drug-resistant TB (MDR-TB).
 Treatment is long and arduous, with the drugs having many potential side-effects, including psychosis and deafness.
 People can take as many as 20 pills a day for two years - only to have a cure rate of little better than half.
 Extensively drug-resistant TB (XDR-TB) occurs when a patient is resistant to second-line drugs.
 Less than a third of people with XDR-TB are cured.

 Most drugs to treat TB are old and toxic.
-But in the last five years, bedaquiline and delamanid, two new TB drugs - the first in half a century - were developed, giving patients hope and treatment providers options.
+But in the last decade, bedaquiline, delamanid and, more recently, pretomanid, three new TB drugs - the first in half a century - were developed, giving patients hope and treatment providers options.
 But making these drugs available to patients who desperately need them has been painfully slow.
-We estimated that, in 2016, only around one in eight people with DR-TB who could have benefited from these lifesaving newer medicines were treated with them.
+We estimated that, in 2016, only around one in eight people with DR-TB who could have benefited from the lifesaving newer drugs bedaquiline and delamanid were treated with them.